eddychetz/portfolio-hub/content/authors/admin/_index.md

 title: Eddwin Cheteni
 ---

+I am a **Data Science** lecturer at the Belgium Campus where my teaching and learning methods are centered on bringing data science learning enjoyable to students, now and the future generation, with a particular emphasis on how people learn and share knowledge in higher education organizations.

-He is currently working as a lecturer of data science at the Belgium Campus.
-His research interests include application of machine learning in financial markets, credit risk modeling, financial time series and data analytics.
-He is part of the Data Science group, which delivers an edge-cutting data science tutoring and mentoring students as well as individuals and companies assisting in implementation of data-driven systems in their business environment.
+My research interests include application of machine learning in financial markets, credit risk modeling, financial time series and data analytics.
+As part of the Data Science team, I help in delivering a cutting-edge data science tutoring and mentoring to students, individuals and organizations.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.